h-a-graham/EAlidaR/README.md

 ![Exeter Uni Example](/man/figures/UoeRayshade.png)

-And finally if you really want to melt your computer ;) why not build a 3d model of Exeter City with the `Exeter_sf` dataset:
+If you really want to melt your computer ;) why not build a 3d model of Exeter City with the `Exeter_sf` dataset:

 ```
 ExeterRas <- get_area(poly_area = Exeter_sf, resolution = 1, model_type = 'DSM', merge_tiles=TRUE, crop=TRUE)